 Blade: It features a 1095 high carbon steel blade, which holds an edge much better.
 This bowie machete is quick and fast, making it an outstanding blade for multi-purposes.
 The sharp blade tip allows it to penetrate well and passes through obstacles, making it perfect for skinning, gutting and chopping.
 Additionally. the ash grey finish imparts a classy look and corrosion resistance.

 The handle size is suitable for medium to large hands, and you don’t need to wrap extra bands on it.
-The lanyard holes with black cord are especially designed to offer additional grip and minimum disturbance while chopping hardwoods.
+The lanyard holes with black cords are specially designed to offer additional grip and minimum disturbance while chopping hardwoods.

 Sheath: It comes with a black ballistic nylon sheath.
 The sheath has different carrying options.
 Unlike other machetes, this sheath covers a full machete with proper closure to ensure safe carry.

 Cold steel is a well-known outdoor tools company.
-Mostly, they produce tactical machete/knives at a reasonable price.
+Mostly, they produce tactical machetes/knives at a reasonable price.
 One thing I like about Cold Steel is the sheer product variety they offer.
-This Tanto Machete is available in different sizes and has proven good for the military, tactical purposes, clearing brush, chopping and slicing.
+This Tanto Machete is available in different sizes and has proven good for military, tactical purposes, clearing brush, chopping and slicing.
 No doubt, it’s the best cold steel machete.

 Blade: It features 1055 High Carbon Steel with a baked-on anti-rust coating.
 The finger guard ring also made of the same cold steel blade, ensures a safe and fear-free grip.
-The blade is a bit flexible helps to penetrate well in a certain material, but it never bends while passing through hardwoods.
+The blade is a bit flexible and helps to penetrate well in a certain material, but it never bends while passing through hardwoods.

 Handle: The full tang is covered with moulded polypropylene, making it extremely durable and weather resistant.
-The blade design prevents hand slipping even when wet.
+The blade design prevents the hand from slipping even when wet.
 The lanyard hole offers multi-functions depending on your choice.

 The classic handle design with a comfortable grip attracts more adventurers.
-Incredibly, the handle size is best for all hand sizes; perfect grip without the fear of slipping over the blade.
+Incredibly, the handle size is best for all hand sizes; their perfect grip without the fear of slipping over the blade.

 Sheath: The package contains a Nylon sheath with a plastic tip to ensure blade tip protection.
 Additionally, the button closure strap provides extra security while running and climbing.
 The belt loops make it easily accessible.

 Blade: It contains a 65Mn carbon steel blade with a flat grind.
-This spring steel produced to give toughness, good wear resistance and bears high temperature due to greater manganese content.
+This spring steel is produced to give toughness, and good wear resistance and bears high temperature due to greater manganese content.
 Black powder coating makes it more durable and fancier.
 The flat grind enhances camping ability.

 Handle: It features a rubber handle with a diamond pattern to offer a sturdy grip.
-The full tang blade is extended as a pommel, also acts as a lanyard hole.
+The full tang blade is extended as a pommel, and also acts as a lanyard hole.